 In veterinary medicine, skin abscesses are most commonly caused by a bite wound or scratches.

-They are most commonly seen in unaltered dogs and cat in heat fighting for dominance over a mate.
+They are primarily seen in unaltered dogs and cats in heat fighting for dominance over a mate.

 The most common locations for abscesses are the neck and tail/groin area.
 They appear as big, tempered lumps that are very painful to the touch.